Agros, Cyprus: EOKA Campaigns

-Also important was the contribution of Andreas Vasileiou, who, before he became a guerrilla fighter, had caused a serious strike to the British Air-force.
-In particular, on November 26, 1957, he placed bombs and destroyed four Canberra bomber aircraft and a Venom pursuit plane.
-This sabotage is considered to have been the biggest one of the liberating fight.

-There were many guerrilla fighters from Agros, some of which were sentenced to prison and others were kept as political prisoners without a trial.

-During the entire fight, the people of Agros had an enormous contribution to it.
-Hadjipetris writes: “The participation of the people in the passive resistance and the operation of an arbitration court, whose president in Agros was Papairacles Tsaggarides, had a remarkable success”.

-The last curfew was imposed in Agros and Agridia on January 22, 1959, when the women of these two communities threw stones against English soldiers.
-The contribution of women to the Liberating Fight against the colonization is honoured with the construction of the Cypriot Woman Fighter's monument, which is a devout offer to the memory and honour to the woman fighter of the 1955 generation in the region of Pitsilia.
+The first curfew in Cyprus was imposed in Agros on 17 August 1955.
+The last curfew was imposed in Agros and Agridia on 22 January 1959, when the women of these two communities threw stones against English soldiers.
+The contribution of women is honoured with the construction of the Cypriot Woman Fighter's monument, which is a devout offer to the memory and honour to the woman fighter of the 1955 generation in the region of Pitsilia.

-The expatriate people of Agros also contributed to the fight from the cities where they lived in (from Nicosia, Lemesos or elsewhere).

-Intercommunal fights of 1963

-A group of men from Agros participated in the intercommunal fights of 1963.
-These were: Panayiotis Gerasiotis, Petros Sofroniou, Stavros Mathaiou, Leandros Tsolakis and Andreas Pissarides.

 Turkish invasion of 1974

-In a speech of his, Renos Kyriakides writes according to Hadjipetris: “It was not possible for this village not to stand worthy of the circumstances of the time.
-Five young men of Agros sacrificed their lives in the fight against the Turkish invaders”.
-These were: Christophoros Pissarides, Antonakis Tsolakis, Yiannakis A. Mavrou, Nicos Hadjipavlou, and Antonakis Adamou Agrotis.
+During the Turkish invasion of Cyprus in 1974, five men from Agros lost their lives in the fighting.

 Climate

 Agrotourism

-Local tourists were attracted to Agros from the early stages of Cyprus agrotourism inception.
+Local tourists were attracted to Agros from the early stages of Cyprus's agrotourism inception.
 Accommodation can be found at traditionally built hotels, as well as at many bed and breakfast rooms in traditional homes.

-The village maintains its traditional character and offers a natural and built with significant historical, religious and cultural sites.

-Local visitor attractions include the views of the mountain, walking in the village narrow streets, natural trails, the traditional local food and wine served at traditional taverns and the produce of the village promoted by the in-house shops of the local enterprises.
+The village maintains its traditional character and offers a natural and built with significant historical, religious, and cultural sites.
+Local visitor attractions include the views of the mountain, the narrow streets and natural trails, the traditional local cuisine, and local wine served at taverns.